SmartMeshFoundation/Spectrum/README.md

         volunteers: []
     }

-    that tell you there are two miner in the testnet
+    that tell you there are two miners in the testnet.

 ## more works
     more functions is now under development, and will show you later.